 Don’t Miss the Harriet Beecher Stowe Center in Hartford’s Nook Farm

 Nineteenth century Hartford was an intellectual mecca for writers, publishers and social thought leaders.
-Harriet Beecher Stowe came to Connecticut’s capitol city as the most famous American women in the world.
-Her landmark novel Uncle Tom’s Cabin, published in 1852, set the world on fire and helped to escalate an international groundswell of opposition to the enslavement of people in the United States.
+Harriet Beecher Stowe came to the city as the most famous American woman in the world.
+Her landmark novel Uncle Tom’s Cabin helped to escalate an international groundswell of opposition to slavery in the United States.
 Stowe’s Hartford home was her residence for 23 years.
-The Stowe Center uses the story of Stowe’s life to inspire social justice and positive change, with a 21st century tour experience using the historic collections to “paint a picture” of the significance of Stowe’s impact and to engage visitors in connecting Stowe’s history to today’s headlines.
-Open year round, check website for tours, programs and events (Park once and visit both Stowe and Twain with a combination ticket).
+The Stowe Center uses the story of Stowe’s life to inspire social justice and positive change, with a 21st century tour experience using the historic collections to “paint a picture” of the significance of Stowe’s impact and to engage visitors in connecting history to today’s headlines.
+Open year round, check website for tours, programs and events.
+Park once and visit both Stowe and the Twain House with a combination ticket.

 950 Trout Brook Drive